seqan/seqan/manual/source/Infrastructure/Manage/RepositoryStructure.rst

 each application directory contains one ``CMakeLists.txt`` file and the files for compiling at least one binary.
 Usually, apps have tests, too.
 In this case, there is a subdirectory ``tests``.
-Writing application tests is covered in detail in the article :ref:`how-to-recipes-write-app-tests`.
+Writing application tests is covered in detail in the article :ref:`infra-manage-write-app-tests`.

 The general structure of an app is as follows: